Hasenfresser/Stack/README.md

 The function `void stackClear(Stack *const p_pStack)` gets the Stack pointer as argument.

-It will repetitive delete the top element of the Stack until it is empty.
+It will repetitively delete the top element of the Stack until it is empty.

 If the Stack pointer is empty, the function will do nothing.